746a/746a.github.io/readme.txt

+A series of experiements and explorations.

+> NFC-Read
+An NFC card powered digital reading medium.

+> REΔ

 A red reveal text obfuscation writing window.

 Huge thanks to Dan Wilson and the page that inspired and helped me build this test.